- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

 Who Writes This Blog?

-My name is Helen Foster and I’m a journalist and author.
-My travel articles have appeared in publications including The Australian, RAC Horizons, Jetstar Magazine, Sainsbury’s Magazine, and more.
+My name is Helen Foster, and I’m a journalist and author.
+My travel articles have appeared in publications including The Australian, Escape, RAC Horizons, Jetstar Magazine, Sainsbury’s Magazine, and more.

-I’ve traveled to Japan five times before, both solo and with my partner – and I’ve just got back from trip six in June 2023.
-So, everything here is pretty up to date.
+I’ve traveled to Japan eight times before – solo and with my partner and visited over 25 towns and cities.
+My last visit was November 2024 so, everything here is pretty up to date.